What I’m sewing: Looking forward to Spring

 decided not to roll the cuffs.

+very pleased with the result.
 The final piece is the Montana Midi Dress made with rayon batik border print.
 I had three yards of 45-inch fabric which would have been more than enough but it is a border print and the lay out is different.
 There are two skirt pieces each cut on the fold and the front and back bodice pieces are each cut twice on the fold (outer and lining) and then the pockets.
 I am short and was able to squeak it out.
 I will remember to order extra fabric the next time I use a border print.
 I think the dress turned out well and has a nice tropical feel.

 That is what I have been sewing (also some rope bowls as a diversion).
 Now it’s almost time to pack for spring break and Caribbean sun.
 Happy Spring, Happy Sewing.